percona/everest-operator/docs/templates.md

 customresourcedefinition.apiextensions.k8s.io/pxctemplatepxcconfiguration.dbaas.percona.com created
 ```

-#### Adding Read Permissions For The dbaas-operator To Get The PXCTemplateUpgradeOptions CRs
+#### Adding Read Permissions For The dbaas-operator To Get The PXCTemplatePXCConfiguration CRs

 In order for the dbaas-operator to apply the template it needs access to the template CRs.